spenserblack/snippets/snippets/vim-keys.md

 # (Neo)Vim Keys

-Key combinations for useful, but not as well-known, actions.
+Key combinations for useful, but not as well-known (to me), actions.

 * `zg`: Add the word under the cursor to the dictionary ("spellfile").